AviatrixSystems/Docs/HowTos/copilot_reference_guide.rst

     The number of processes blocked waiting for I/O to complete.

 nproc_running
-    The number of runnable processes that are running or waiting for a run.
+    The number of processes that are running or waiting for run time.

 swap_from_disk
     Memory that is swapped in every second from disk in kilobytes.